Is Zoom Secure for Therapy? Pros and Cons

 Per HIPAA rules, Zoom must implement various safeguards to ensure the privacy and security of patient information during online therapy sessions.

-Zoom fulfills the general security requirements outlined by HIPAA by utilizing robust security measures, such as end-to-end AES-256-bit encryption and access and authentication controls for secure communications.
+Zoom fulfills the general security requirements outlined by HIPAA by utilizing robust security measures, such as access and authentication controls for secure communications.

 By adhering to the HIPAA Security Rule, Zoom is committed to protecting patient information and providing a secure platform for online therapy sessions.